ziqi-lydia/seo-geo-sources/README.md

 - Scrapes **AnswerSocrates** for question clusters organized by type (what, how, why, which, can)
 - Expands **Google PAA** (People Also Ask) boxes from SERPs
 - Searches **Reddit** for authentic user pain points and discussions
-- Outputs 15鈥�20 real questions that become H2 heading candidates for your article
+- Outputs 15--20 real questions that become H2 heading candidates for your article

 ### Module 3: Competitor Article Analysis
 - Opens top 5 organic Google results for your keyword
 - Extracts: word count, H2 headings, products covered, comparison tables, FAQ sections, methodology
-- Identifies content gaps 鈥� what no competitor covers (your opportunity)
+- Identifies content gaps -- what no competitor covers (your opportunity)
 - Maps the common format patterns across top-ranking articles

 ### Module 4: Data & Statistics Harvesting